fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 Use the following attributes to create image annotations:

-* Specify a unique identification string for each annotation item using the `id`.attribute.
+* Specify a unique identification string for each annotation item using the `id` attribute.

 * Specify the type of annotation using the `id`.attribute.
 In this instance, set it to `image`.